“Freedom isn’t free.”

 Once, while I was waiting for my miracle, I had a dream.
 It had been about 6 months since I had surgery and I was growing more and more impatient about having a baby.
 I thought I’d get pregnant right away.
 But that’s not what happened.

 One night, I had a very interesting dream

 There were two parts to this dream.
-First, I dreamt that my husband and I were visiting some friends for dinner and as the men talked in the living room, I sat in the kitchen while the food was being prepared.
+First, I dreamt that we were visiting some friends for dinner and as the men talked in the living room, I sat in the kitchen while the food was being prepared.
 I was shocked to see that my friend was spooning raw, runny, red, hamburger meat, into taco shells and placing them in the microwave to be cooked.
 “YUCK!”
 I thought to myself, and when she had finished cooking, she topped them with all the trimmings, but I just couldn’t bring myself to eat any, because I saw the way that they were prepared with raw meat, and this really grossed me out!

 In the second part of my dream, I was in a meat shop, and I was trying to buy a beef roast which was turning slowly on a spit.
 I was in a hurry, and I told the man cooking the meat that I had been waiting a long time, and was ready to go.
 He looked at me and said “I’m sorry ma’am but it’s not ready yet.
 I said “Are you sure?
 It looks like it’s done.” then he pulled out a long sharp-pointed thing, and pierced through the meat, and all of this red, runny, gook came pouring out.
 He was right.
 The meat was not ready… It was as if both parts of the dream had the same meaning.

 When I woke up, I thought that maybe this dream had something to do with my healing from surgery, and how I was not yet healed up enough on the inside.